SOAKING UP STORMWATER

 (2) Public workshop and seminars

-CARP and BCAF will be hosting a series of free public seminars and workshops focusing on anticipated climate change impacts on water quality and quantity in Southwest Nova Scotia and actions that individuals can take to mitigate these impacts.
-Visit our events page to check for dates/locations.
-We will also be providing educational programming for students in elementary adn high school.
+CARP and BCAF hosted a series of free public seminars and workshops focusing on anticipated climate change impacts on water quality and quantity in Southwest Nova Scotia and actions that individuals can take to mitigate these impacts.

 (3) Working with small businesses to implement water conservation practices